 While I was approaching the end of my sophomore year, I found out I was pregnant and had to take an entire year off from school.
 To make the situation stickier than it already was, we were informed that the Philo-HRD program was closing and we were only given two years to finish our units.
 I did the math and it sent me to fits of panic; it was 2008 and there was no way I would get to finish by 2010.
 My professors and classmates advised me to just take it easy and focus on my pregnancy and preparations for my delivery.
 It was not an easy task.
 For nine months, I would mentally beat myself up not only for getting pregnant out of wedlock but also for being pregnant during this very crucial period.
 After my child was born, I went to work (since I was a single mom and my son needed to eat) and went back to school.
 Needless to say, it was not a walk in the park and I have the dark circles under my eyes to prove it.
 I was juggling motherhood with having a career and an education – sleep always took a backseat.
 Well-meaning family members told me to forego education in the meantime and just prioritize my son and my work.
 I would have none of that.
 Truthfully, some mothers might think I was such a bad parent to leave my son to the nanny during weekdays but if I had to do it all over again, I would do the exact same thing.
 There was no way I was going to abandon school considering that the Alumni Foundation decided to reinstate my scholarship despite my “carelessness” and that I was only given a specific period of time to finish school.
 I wanted to get my diploma not just because I was being hardheaded or because I wanted to prove to the entire world that I could be Super Woman; I wanted to do it because I knew it would open more doors and my son and I would benefit from it in the long run.
 I plowed through the subjects and tried to keep my complaining to a minimum when I found myself memorizing labor laws and reviewing the related literature on my thesis while I was at my work station.
 I held my tongue when smart alecks would call me an OSB and remind them that technically, I will only be at school for eight and a half sems.
 I turned a deaf ear to people who would attack me and say I was being a bad parent, that I should not bother with education since I am gainfully employed already.
 Logically and emotionally, I knew I was doing the right thing.
 Now that I am two cartwheels away from that coveted diploma, I am sure even the naysayers would agree that I made the right choice.

 At this point, the boulder is at the top of the mountain.
 At this moment, everything makes sense and the memory of the sleepless nights and vats of coffee give me a warm, fuzzy feeling.
 Yet I know this is temporary.
 The boulder will roll down and I have to push it upward once more.
-Though I have decided not to go to law school anymore (it is impractical and I just realized my memory sucks), I am sure struggles will abound in whatever path I may choose.
+Though I have decided not to go to law school anymore (it is not feasible at this point), I am sure struggles will abound in whatever path I may choose.
 Then again, that is the reality of life.
 You are given only a brief moment to enjoy your success which makes it even sweeter.
 The boulder needs to be pushed upwards again but the memory of having been able to place it at the apex should be enough to sustain man.
 Life may be absurd in the sense that you are constantly struggling, constantly fighting for something but would like to believe that is what makes life wonderful.
 There is beauty in absurdity, after all.